itsanishjain/allAboutDefi/Readme.md

 ## Idea

 build a decentralised pateron where any one can support there favorite creator and earn rewards token for supporting them `seems cool na`

+- ### How this works
+  - user come and stake [Matic] on a content creator
+    - Learning Blockchain
+    - Learing defi
+    - creators for xyz

+  - these staks generates rewards token and protocol distributed these rewards token in %
+    - 70% goes to content creator
+      - #### Benifits
+        - getting rewards as this will get better as more and more use join his content
+        - more staking on a contet more rewards from everyone
+    - 30% goes to user who stakes
+      - #### Benifits
+        - user consume the content and enjoy and learn form it
+        - also generate passive income by supporting the creator at same time getting value